michelezamuner/smjs/docs/system/decisions/2019040601-handling-generic-components-communication.md

 If the port is just a set of messages, then what are adapters?
 They are the set of message handlers registered to respond to those messages.
 These handlers might very well be methods of old presenter objects: instead of being directly called by the interactor, they're called by the message bus this time, but conceptually it's the same thing (and this would allow to reuse the same components in different deploy situations, by just adding an intermediate bus).
 Also the fact that messages may not have any handler registered doesn't really represent a different situation, because also with direct calls we couldn't be sure that an actual presentation was performed, because we were just calling a method on an interface, and the concrete class injected could have been a null object!

 So, we could think of direct procedure calls like a special case of the more generic messaging communication case: if components are running on the same address space, then we can simplify the design by using direct calls; if adapters are not accessing ports concurrently either, we won't need to handle the communication concurrently; furthermore, if there is only one presenter being used by the interactor, and the interactor is calling it only once, and not asynchronously, and there is only one presenter and view, then the interactor might as well just directly return the response, and the controller can just create the view and do the mapping of the response itself (which is just what happens in your regular web application).

+### Micro-services

+The general messaging communication protocol leads naturally to the micro-services deployment strategy.
+The message bus is called *API gateway* in micro-services parlance, and it represents the entire application API, as seen by the clients: thus, the API gateway is actually part of the application layer.

+A simplified implementation of the API gateway allows interactors to be located inside the gateway component itself, while then each interactor would use the gateway to both get requests to the primary ports, and to communicate with secondary adapters through the secondary ports: both ports are sets of messages implemented by the API gateway.
+This strategy makes sense when each interactor doesn't need to be deployed on its own service, and this is usually the case since interactors are not called by other interactors, but just by the gateway.
+However, in some cases some interactor will need to be horizontally scaled, meaning replicated to bear a bigger load: in this case of course we want to deploy the interactor to its own service, and the API gateway would communicate with it through an internal protocol, instead of through a direct method call, even though conceptually there's no difference.

+The API gateway is thus a surface enveloping all application components, and allowing them to communicate with the external world: primary ports would be connected with primary adapters, and secondary ports would be connected to secondary adapters.

 ## Status